spectre-project/rusty-spectre/README.md

 High TPS                     | Yes      | Yes        | No      | No

 Untraceable Mining is already achieved with AstroBWTv3 and a multicore miner is already being shipped with Spectre, working on ARM/x86.
-There is already a proof-of-concept Rust [AstroBWT](https://github.com/Slixe/astrobwt) implementation currently under review and investigation to merge it into Spectre Rust codebase.
 We leave it up to the community to build an highly optimized CPU-miner.

 ## Mathematics